 The club started with thirty five members and has since grown to more than seventy.

-The clubs Facebook page has over two hundred members and is constantly growing.
+The clubs Facebook page has over three hundred members and is constantly growing.

 The club is active in maintenance of local trails and has purchased from its funds chainsaws, lawn mowers and whipper snippers.
 Working bees on trails are arranged on a regular basis and are well attended.
 The club also acts as a consultant to Lake Mountain and DWELP in their trail designs and has members who work for these organisations who have specialist expertise in trail design, construction and maintenance.